 A normal cubic meter is used to relate mass flow to a volumetric unit.
 A normal cubic meter is the volume of 1 m3 of air at temperature of 0°C and pressure of 1013 ,25 mbar abs.
 The mass of 1 m3n of air is 1293 gram.
 The normal cubic meter is officially indicated with a subscript “n” behind the volumetric unit.
 The indication Nm is not correct.

 VPFlowScope and mass flow

-The VPFlowScope flow meters are calibrated in normal meters per second (mn/sec).
+The VPFlowScope insertion probe is calibrated in normal meters per second (mn/sec).
 A normal meter per second is a meter per second under the same reference conditions as a normal cubic meter.
 This enables you to use the VPFlowScope in various pipe diameters.
 The VPFlowScope only needs to know the inner tube diameter to calculate the mass flow rate.